 GAO reaffirmed that there is no requirement in FAR Part 8.4 that an agency conduct discussions with vendors.
 Conversely, exchanges that do occur with vendors in FAR Part 8.4 procurement, like all other aspects of such a procurement, must be fair and equitable.
 In this FAR protest, GAO looked to the standards in FAR part 15 for guidance in making this determination.

-What are Clarifications Versus Meaningful Discussions Under GAO Protest Rules?
+What are Clarifications Versus Meaningful Discussions Under GAO and COFC Bid Protest Rules?

 Clarifications